No Place Like Home

 Lessons in Activism from LGBT Kansas

-Finalist: Lambda Literary Award for LBGTQ Nonfiction Finalist: Stubbendieck Great Plains Distinguished Book Prize
+Finalist: Lambda Literary Award for LBGTQ Nonfiction Winner: Stubbendieck Great Plains Distinguished Book Prize A Kansas Notable Book

 Far from the coastal centers of culture and politics, Kansas stands at the very center of American stereotypes about red states.
 In the American imagination, it is a place LGBT people leave.
 No Place Like Home is about why they stay.
 The book tells the epic story of how a few disorganized and politically naïve Kansans, realizing they were unfairly under attack, rolled up their sleeves, went looking for fights, and ended up making friends in one of the country’s most hostile states.